NoobAri/starter-hugo-academic/content/_index.md

       title: Contact
       subtitle:
       text: |-
-        Feel free to reach out if I can be of assitance to you :)
+        Feel free to reach out if I can be of assitance to you.
       # Contact (add or remove contact options as necessary)
       email: aristeo@uwm.edu
       address: